Is Rapid Opiate Detox Safe?

-Basically, the widely advertised treatments for opiate withdrawal called “detox under anesthesia” or “rapid opiate detox” involve placing you under anesthesia and injecting large doses of opiate-blocking drugs.
+The idea of a less uncomfortable, “rapid detox” was developed about 20 years ago by detox specialists who hoped to ease the discomfort of withdrawal and decrease the overall time spent in detox.
+Basically, treatments for opiate withdrawal called “detox under anesthesia” or “rapid opiate detox” involve placing you under anesthesia and injecting large doses of opiate-blocking drugs to your system.
 The idea is that the opiate blockers will speed up the return to normal opioid system function.

 Doctors continue to use techniques developed during rapid detox because, in a sense, the technique does work to move withdrawal and detox along.
 Plus, treatment outcomes are similar to other types of detox protocols (buprenorphine or clonidine assisted detox).
 But some of the claims that detox centers make are pure advertising, and have not been proven in clinical trials.

-1. Rapid opiate detox does not decrease time in detox.
+- Rapid opiate detox does not decrease time in detox.

 There is no evidence that ultra-rapid opiate detoxification programs actually reduce the time you spend in withdrawal.

-2. Rapid opiate detox does not decrease intensity of withdrawal symptoms.
+- Rapid opiate detox does not decrease intensity of withdrawal symptoms.

 In some cases, rapid detox may reduce the intensity of symptoms during general anesthesia and the immediate recovery period.
 But in most cases, once awakened from anesthesia, people who choose ultra rapid detox report symptoms of discomfort comparable to those of more conventional detox procedures using buprenorphine or clonidine assisted detox.

-3. Rapid opiate detox is medically risky.
+- Rapid opiate detox is medically risky.

 There have been several deaths associated with detox under anesthesia, particularly when performed outside a hospital.
 Rapid detox can provoke unconsciousness, transient confusion, or depressive mood.
 Or even worse.
-Pulmonary, psychiatric complications and metabolic complications from diabetes, all of which require hospitalization are possible.
+Pulmonary, psychiatric complications, and metabolic complications from diabetes, all of which require hospitalization are possible.
 Of particular concern is vomiting during anesthesia (opiate withdrawal produces vomiting).

-In sum, experts agree that there is no compelling reason for using general anesthesia to treat opiate dependence, especially as it presents particular safety concerns.
+Experts agree that there is no compelling reason for using general anesthesia to treat opiate dependence, especially as it presents particular safety concerns.
 Instead, when you are ready to detox from opiates, talk to your doctor first about how to slowly stop prescription medicine or how to taper doses gradually to prevent signs and symptoms of withdrawal.
 Then, you can check in to a medically supervised detox center to get opiates out of your system.